|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 Once you have completed your design document (each student should complete one individually), please submit it to the Project 4 Design assignment in Canvas.
 Make sure you have included your name, UT EID, and other requested information in the design document.

 Yes.
 You must work with 1 to 3 other people.
-Register your group in Canvas using the instructions posted on Piazza.
+Register your group as a Filesys Group in Canvas by Friday, April 22nd .

 See See section 5.3.6 Turnin Instructions.